 According to a poll of married or defacto mothers, our partners are stressing us out.

 Lots of mums joke that they sometimes feel like they have another child to look after.
 While our big loves can be amazing dads and partners, they can also contribute to our stress levels, not to mention the washing load.

 Our partners can sometimes be as needy as our little ones, only in a different way.
 While we adore them, I’ll admit I sometimes feel that the pull of my husband’s needs on top of my kids’ needs can leave me a little stretched and stressed.

 It turns out I’m not alone.

-When Today surveyed 7,000 mums from across the United States and asked them to list the reasons for their stress, they discovered something that will come as no surprise to partnered mothers: our big loves stress us out, sometimes more than our little ones.
+When Today surveyed 7,000 US mums and asked them to list the reasons for their stress, they discovered something that will come as no surprise to partnered mothers: our big loves stress us out, sometimes more than our little ones.